3. SnippetsLab Assistant

 3.1.3.
 Snippet Actions

-You can perform the following actions with any search result in the assistant window:
+You can perform the following actions on snippets in the list:

 Action